 Battery out of juice?
 This is when the ICE kicks in to take over.
 A PHEV can also juggle combustion power and electrons for maximum performance, staying true to its hybrid name.

 BEVs (or just EVs if you’re into the whole brevity thing) get their drive from fully electric motors.
 Electricity is stored in the battery which provides the power to the motor (or motors, depending on how much oomph you want your BEV to have).

 Because of this lack of an internal combustion engine, BEVs have zero tailpipe emissions.
 The brakes in BEVs are also regenerative which means that whenever you slow down, the battery gets a quick shot of free energy.

 And just like your cellphone, when the battery runs low all you have to do is plug it in.
 The chargers for BEVs are vastly different from what you would use for your cellphones of course – no portable charging is available for your car…yet?
 Depending on your vehicle, you’ll require either the fast-charging DC or its slower AC counterpart.

 (Related article: The Best Electric Cars In Singapore)

-So now that you have an idea of the types of electric vehicles out there, you might be wondering – how much does one cost?
-With the technology involved you might be convinced that electric cars will burn yet another hole in your wallet in addition to all the other costs that come with car ownership.
+So now that you know the types of electric vehicles out there, you might be wondering – how much does one cost?
+With the technology involved you might think electric cars will burn yet another hole in your wallet in addition to all the other costs that come with car ownership.

-In a bid to encourage adoption, the Land Transport Authority has committed and implemented multiple schemes and revisions to make this transition easier and affordable.
+In a bid to encourage adoption, the Land Transport Authority has implemented multiple schemes and revisions to make this transition affordable.